 47. Time is the most valuable thing a man can spend

 Time is the true luxury of this world; a man only has so much of it.
 Don’t waste it on things that don’t matter!
 You cannot buy more of it when it starts to run out.

 In another light, don’t waste the time of others.
 If you’re going to be there at five o’clock, then be there at five o’clock.
-It doesn’t matter if you have diarrhea or aren’t feeling up for it, you show up!
-The only time you don’t, is if you’re dead or in a coma.
-Your word is everything, keep it!
+It doesn’t matter if you have diarrhoea or aren’t feeling up for it, you show up!
+The only time you don’t is if you’re dead or in a coma.
+Your word is everything; keep it!